sagemath/trac_to_gh/Issue 7808.md

 # Issue 7808: Plots seem to be shifted up and to the left by one pixel or so

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7808

 Original creator: jason